poornimag/gcs-block-scale-test/README.md

-# gcs-loopback
+# gcs-block-scale-test
 Test steps and results of using loopback as gluster block

+##### Gluster Container block storage, scale test result
-We use gcs project to create vms in the hypervisor.
+We use gcs project to create vms in a hypervisor.
 These VMs will be the kubernetes cluster nodes and also gluster cluster nodes.

-## Setup Hypervisor
+We followed the steps mentioned in the document to perform scale test.
+The results of the scale test can be found in the [spreadsheet] (https://docs.google.com/spreadsheets/d/1-bzyiW_c3Ge3QB8aSAQWX-Sq6l48apY6rsdR6sojxTQ/edit?usp=sharing)

+As a summary, the largest scale we tested was with 280 pods, each claiming 12 PVC (total 3360 PVC).
+But we believe it can be scaled even higher, if we had more resources.
+The pods are lesser in number, due to the max default limit imposed by kubernetes (100 pods per node).
+We had tried approx 10000 PVC, that went to BOUND state, but these were not claimed in app, hence not mounted in the container.
+There may be problems wrt performance if we were to scale more than 10000,  we are yet to discover the same.

+#### Steps to setup test cluster

 ##### Hypervisor specs
 OS: Centos 7.6